Author

 Christopher Boan is a lead writer at BetKansas.com specializing in covering state issues.
 He covered sports and sports betting in Arizona for more than seven years.

-The springtime rite of passage in the Sunflower State – which is Kansas Jayhawks men’s basketball reaching the NCAA Tournament field of 68 – will likely roll on unimpeded this March.
+The springtime rite of passage in the Sunflower State of Kansas Jayhawks men’s basketball reaching the field of 68 will likely roll on unimpeded this March, as head coach Bill Self has KU have made it into the field in each of the last 34 years.

-KU has made the field in each of the past 34 tournaments, with No. 35 a near lock for Jayhawks fans and Kansas sports betting action.
-The NCAA later vacated the school’s 2018 berth but there’s no erasing the two national championships and six trips to the Final Four between 2002 and 2024.
+While the school’s 2018 berth was later vacated by the NCAA, there’s no erasing the fact that KU has been the sport’s standard-bearer for the last few decades, with two national championships this century and six trips to the Final Four between 2000 and 2024.
 Additionally, KU has been a top-four seed in every tournament since 2001.

-KU is ranked 10th nationally on KenPom.com and ninth in the NCAA’s NET rankings.
-ESPN bracket expert Joe Lunardi has the school as a No. 3 seed in his latest update, facing off against 14th seeded Jacksonville State.
+Currently, KU is ranked 21st nationally on KenPom.com and 18th on the NCAA’s latest batch of NET rankings, while ESPN bracket expert Joe Lunardi currently has the school as a seventh seed in his latest update, facing off against 10th-seeded Arkansas in the first round.

 Author